 While scale length certainly affects the tone of an electric guitar it has arguably less of an influence on acoustic guitars.
 This is because acoustic guitars are more holistic regarding tone e.g. an acoustic guitar’s tone is influenced by the tonewoods of the guitar, the body shape, the bracing, even the tuners, along with the nut and saddle materials.

 While these all can make some difference on an electric guitar, they are far less prominent due to the electronics playing such a dominant role.

 Shorter scale acoustic guitars, tend to sound more compressed and warmer (again, all things being equal) with more of the mid-range frequencies being present.
-However due to the decreased tension of the strings, short scale guitars are typically less responsive.
-Keep in mind, tone is almost always affected by playability.
+However, due to the decreased tension of the strings, short scale guitars are typically less responsive.
+Keep in mind, that tone is almost always affected by playability.

 Fundamentals and Overtones